Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 The Rain Cover

-Light rain and keeping the outside of the pack clean from mud.
+Light rain and keeping the outside of the pack clean from mud and trail debris.

-Can blow away in high winds; water can seep down the back panel.
+Can flap or blow away in high winds; water can still seep down the back panel.

 The Pack Liner

-Harder to access gear quickly; does not protect outside pockets.
+Harder to access gear quickly; does not protect external pockets or the pack itself.

 The Dry Bag